 Then we have Lynas – the proposed tax-free, rare-earth processing plant in Gebeng, Kuantan.
-There has been serious concern on the by-product of the processing plant which is radioactive in nature.
-Even more serious is the question why there is 12 years tax break for the plant and why BN politicians harping on the project.
+There has been a serious concern on the by-product of the processing plant which is radioactive in nature.
+Even more serious is the question of why there is 12 years tax break for the plant and why BN politicians harping on the project.

-Despite the promises to keep close watch on the enforcement of the law on the processing plant and assurances (yeah, we all know how well enforcement of the law can be in this country), we are certainly not taking the bait, more so with this news:-
+Despite the promises to keep a close watch on the enforcement of the law on the processing plant and assurances (yeah, we all know how well enforcement of the law can be in this country), we are certainly not taking the bait, more so with this news:-

 The fact that Australia has refused to accept the waste by-product – thorium – produced by the Lynas operation tells something of the risks hidden in the rare earth.
 Australia will only mine the ore and ship it to Malaysia.
 Australia is safe.
 Malaysia will refine it and has to take care of the waste.
 Malaysia is not safe.